 Nominations will be reviewed by an Award Committee, consisting of the five most recent past-presidents of the Vision Sciences Society.
-Members of the Award Committee and of the VSS Board of Directors may not serve as nominators or provide letters of support.
+Members of the Award Committee and of the VSS Board of Directors may not serve as nominators or nominees, or provide letters of support.

 Nominations Open: November 21, 2023